 - Toilets: There are no public toilets along the route but you can use the toilets at Chedworth Roman Villa when it’s open (check opening hours on their website).

-- Facilities: There are a couple of pubs on the route – the Seven Tuns in Chedworth and the Mill Inn in Withington (currently closed for refurbishment) and there’s also a café at Chedworth Roman Villa which sells drinks, snacks and ice creams.
+- Facilities: There are a couple of pubs on the route – the Seven Tuns in Chedworth and the Mill Inn in Withington (both of which are closed on Mondays).
+There’s also a café at Chedworth Roman Villa which sells drinks, snacks and ice cream.

 Click on the map above to be taken to Wikiloc, a free app where you can download a map and GPS directions for the Chedworth to Withington walk.